 Feature image taken from Botanical Inks extract in Mollie Makes issue 103.

 By knitting or crocheting your own dishcloths you’ll reduce your wastage and your yarn stash (make sure you tag us in your pictures for #molliestashchallenge).
 Sponge scourers and plastic brushes are really bad for the planet, taking years to biodegrade.
 But, by making your own dishcloths which you can fling in the wash, you’re helping cut down on plastic and single-use items.
+Head over to our dishcloth crochet pattern to hook up your own.

 Did you know it can take over 400 years for a single toothbrush to decompose?
 They’re a necessity but they’re terrible for the planet which is why we love that wooden toothbrushes are now all the rage.
 There’s loads of different ones on the market but we love BamBearCo’s bamboo toothbrushes on Etsy.
 They’re made from 100% untreated biodegradable bamboo and are completely compostable.
 They also have a wonderful initiative which means for every four brushes sold, they plant one tree in an area suffering from deforestation in return.
 Your bathroom’s never been so clean or green.